Mallos31/Quest64/README.md

 # Quest64

-The eventual goal of this project is to break down Quest 64 into its individual parts to find unknown secrets, but also to make the speed run better.
-I know MIPS.
-I know C. I do NOT however know hot to turn one into the other.
-We'll get there soon enough though.
+The goal of this project is to find the secrets of Quest 64 and try to fix the horiffic lag issues.
+If I'm not totally burned out on Quest by the time I finish this I'll be upgrading the game and attempt to make it resemble what the developers intended.